 - How Agile contract model is designed to keep everyone involved in the contract safe?

-- How cross-corporate collaboration works in the Agile world?
+- How does cross-corporate collaboration works in the Agile world?

 - The pros and cons of how different roles are distributed among the entities involved in the Agile development process.